On the Impact of Black-box Deployment Strategies for Edge AI on Latency and Model Performance: Results

+According to the Conover test, the null hypothesis that there is no significant difference between Quantized Early Exit and Identity, Quantized Early Exit and Quantized, Quantized Early Exit and Early Exit models in the Cloud cannot be rejected for three subjects (i.e., ResNet, ResNext, FCN), indicating their similar or equivalent latency performance in the Cloud.
+Due to the powerful computing resources of the Cloud, the impact of the Quantized Early Exit models is not significant compared to the Identity, Quantized, and Early Exit models.
+However, for the DUC subject, the null hypothesis was rejected with p-values of 8.9e$^{-221}$, 6.8e$^{-10}$ and 1.5e$^{-196}$ ($\alpha$ =0.05) for Quantized Early Exit vs Identity, Quantized Early Exit vs Quantized, and Quantized Early Exit vs Early Exit comparison, respectively, indicating significant inference latency difference between them.

-\begin{Summary}{}{fifthsummary} The QE operator shows 1.75x/1.17x/1.45 faster latency than the Identity/Quantized/Early Exit operator in the Edge tier at medium accuracy loss (up to 12.41\%/12.02\%/1.66\%).
+\begin{Summary}{}{fifthsummary} The Quantized Early Exit operator shows 1.75x/1.17x/1.45 faster latency than the Identity/Quantized/Early Exit operator in the Edge tier at medium accuracy loss (up to 12.41\%/12.02\%/1.66\%).

-The Edge deployment of hybrid (QE) and non-hybrid (Identity/Quantized/Early Exit) operators show 2.03x and 1.17x/1.72x/1.42x faster latency at no accuracy loss and medium (up to 12.41\%/12.02\%/1.66\%) accuracy gain, respectively than the ME QEP strategy, which shows faster latency than the ME Partitioning strategy (1.39x at medium accuracy loss), EC/MC QEP (8.51x/9.04x), Mobile QE (1.29x), \& Cloud QE (3.41x for ResNet/ResNext) strategies for scenarios influenced by input/intermediate data size of the subjects and computational/bandwidth resources of the MEC tiers.
+The Edge deployment of Hybrid (Quantized Early Exit) and Non-Hybrid (Identity/Quantized/Early Exit) operators show 2.03x and 1.17x/1.72x/1.42x faster latency at no accuracy loss and medium (up to 12.41\%/12.02\%/1.66\%) accuracy gain, respectively than the ME Quantized Early Exit Partitioned strategy, which shows faster latency than the ME Partitioned strategy (1.39x at medium accuracy loss), EC/MC Quantized Early Exit Partitioned (8.51x/9.04x), Mobile Quantized Early Exit (1.29x), \& Cloud Quantized Early Exit (3.41x for ResNet/ResNext) strategies for scenarios influenced by input/intermediate data size of the subjects and computational/bandwidth resources of the Mobile, Edge, and Cloud tiers.

-In scenarios where the subjects have smaller input data sizes (i.e., FCN) such that their transmission across the bandwidth-constrained cloud tier is not a major concern, their monolithic Cloud QE deployment is much more effective than their Multi-tier QEP strategies and Edge/Mobile QE Deployment strategies.
+In scenarios where the subjects have smaller input data sizes (i.e., FCN) such that their transmission across the bandwidth-constrained Cloud tier is not a major concern, their monolithic Cloud Quantized Early Exit deployment is much more effective than their Multi-tier Quantized Early Exit Partitioned strategies and Edge/Mobile Quantized Early Exit deployment strategies.

 \end{Summary}